ccalbaugh/frontend-nanodegree-arcade-game/README.md

 # Rules

+- Use the arrows keys to move
+- try to reach the water
+- don't get hit
-Try to get to the water, don't get hit, and mostly importantly; have fun!
+- And mostly importantly; have fun!

 # How to Start

+- Either clone this repository or download the .zip file onto your own computer
-Simply download the .zip or clone the repository and open index.html or a local server on your favorite browser
+- Open the index.html file on your favorite web browser
+- Start Playing

 #Attribution